 Loyalty and Support to UTA and Military Science Department: Please explain how the candidate's deeds and actions demonstrate pride in their alma mater and an interest in and support of UTA or the ROTC program if graduating from a participating university.

-Reason for nomination:.
-Explain why you think nominee should become a member of the Hall of Honor.
+Reason for nomination: Explain why you think nominee should become a member of the Hall of Honor.